-Installment sale.
-A taxable sale might be structured as an installment sale if the buyer lacks sufficient cash or pays a contingent amount based on the business's performance.
-An installment sale also may make sense if the seller wishes to spread the gain over a number of years - which could be especially beneficial if it would allow the seller to stay under the thresholds for triggering the 3.8% NIIT (see page 7) or the 20% long-term capital gains rate (see page 6).
+The tax benefit to Maureen as the seller is that the gain would be spread over a number of years - which could be especially beneficial if it would allow her to stay under the thresholds for triggering the 3.8% NIIT or the 20% long-term capital gains rate.
+(See Chart 3 on page 6.)

-But an installment sale can backfire on the seller.
+But Maureen's advisor also warns that an installment sale can backfire on the seller.
 For example, depreciation recapture must be reported as gain in the year of sale, no matter how much cash the seller receives.
 And, if tax rates increase, the overall tax could wind up being more.
-Of course, tax consequences are only one of many important considerations when planning a merger or acquisition.
+Finally, the advisor points out that tax consequences are only one of many important considerations when planning a sale (or acquisition).